Many students fear that AI will make them unemployed after graduation (Illustration photo: ST).

 Experts like Dario Amodei of artificial intelligence company Anthropic have even warned that AI could eliminate half of low-level office jobs and push unemployment rates up to 20% in the next few years.

-Faced with such a bleak outlook, many students are forging their own paths.
+Faced with such a bleak outlook, many students are forging their own path.
 They are dropping out of school to start their own businesses, spurred in part by the success stories of “predecessors” like OpenAI CEO Altman and Mark Zuckerberg.

 Names like Michael Truell, 24 (CEO Anysphere) and Brendan Foody, 22 (CEO Mercor) are living proof of this wave.
 Truell's company is currently valued at $9.9 billion, while Foody has raised more than $100 million.

 However, dropping out of school also means facing many risks.
 Paul Graham, co-founder of Y Combinator, a famous startup accelerator, warned: "Don't drop out of college to start a business.
 There will be other opportunities, but you can't get your college years back."
-Blair also admitted that this path is "very difficult and tiring" and that it is only suitable for people who are "extremely resilient".
+Blair also admitted that this path is "very difficult and tiring" and is only suitable for people who are "extremely resilient".

 What future awaits these students?
 And in a world where AI is changing everything, how valuable will a college degree still be?